Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Read/write access to the property is replaced with getter/setter invocation respectively.
 Getters and setters allow for some modifiers available for function declarations (for example, they may be declared `inline`, see grammar for details).

 Properties themselves may also be declared `inline`, meaning that both getter and setter of said property are `inline`.
+Additionally, `inline` properties are not allowed to have backing fields, i.e., they must have custom accessors which do not use the `field` property.

 #### Delegated property declaration